This post is the first of a two-part feature series on DevSecOps. Check back Thursday for the second installment.

 The term DevSecOps is often used in conjunction with “shifting security left.”
-This means the developer of the application should take security factors into consideration of their design, rather than leaving as a separate task later for the security team.
-While it does seem that most people naturally focus on how DevSecOps approaches focus on integrating security into the development process, especially the CI/CD pipeline, one could also argue that DevSecOps involves a “shift right” as well.
+This means the developer of the application should take security factors into consideration for their design, rather than leaving it as a separate task later for the security team.
+While it does seem that most people naturally focus on how DevSecOps approaches integrate security into the development process, especially the CI/CD pipeline, one could also argue that DevSecOps involves a “shift right” as well.

-“It’s an umbrella term, it applies just like DevOps, both to how we build and sort of ship and deliver software, and how we sort of operate it in runtime,” said Guy Podjarny, founder of container security company Snyk.
+“It’s an umbrella term.
+It applies, just like DevOps, both to how we build and ship and deliver software, and how we operate it in runtime,” said Guy Podjarny, founder of container security company Snyk.

 Why Adopt DevSecOps?

-Perhaps the relative neglect of how operations and security fit together is because the top benefit most people discussed from the move to DevSecOps were neither improved security nor improved reliability — traditional security and operations metrics.
+Perhaps the relative neglect of collaboration between operations and security is because the top benefit most people discussed from the move to DevSecOps was neither improved security nor improved reliability — traditional security and operations metrics.
 In most cases, the reason organizations seem to adopt DevSecOps has to do with getting applications to market faster — in other words, to meeting incentives typically associated with the developers on the DevSecOps team.